-• For an arm's length transaction, the maximum acquisition price may not exceed the lesser of the contract sales price or the "as is" appraised value of the property.

-- For transactions involving a change in use, appraisals should include an "as is" value and an after rehabilitation value under its projected use.
-In such cases, the acquisition cost may not exceed the lesser of the two values or any lower value based upon the standards for related party transactions described in this section. - For a related party transaction where the property was acquired less than two years before the application date, the maximum acquisition price may not exceed the lesser of the "as is" appraised value of the property or the original acquisition price plus carrying costs acceptable to DHCD. - For a related party transaction where the property was acquired two or more years before the application date, the maximum acquisition price may not exceed the appraised value of the property.
+- For an arm's length transaction, the maximum acquisition price may not exceed the lesser of the contract sales price or the "as is" appraised value of the property. - For transactions involving a change in use, appraisals should include an "as is" value and an after rehabilitation value under its projected use.
+In such cases, the acquisition cost may not exceed the lesser of the two values or any lower value based upon the standards for related party transactions described in this section. - For an affiliated party transaction where the property was already acquired, the maximum acquisition price may not exceed the lesser of the "as is" appraised value of the property or the original acquisition price plus carrying and settlement costs acceptable to DHCD.